j3channel/StreamElementsWidgets/Chat/iPhone Alert/README.md

 11. Click *Done* in the bottom-right.

 ## HOW TO: CUSTOMISE THE WIDGET
 This widget can be customised to suit your stream.
-To do this, click on this widget in your StreamElements Overlay, click *Settings* in the left-hand menu and browse the drop-down menus.
+To do this, click on this widget in your StreamElements Overlay, click **Settings** in the left-hand menu and browse the drop-down menus.
 In case you are unsure what any of the settings do, here is a glossary:

 ### App
-*Name* - The 'application name' displayed in the header of the notification.
+**Name** - The 'application name' displayed in the header of the notification.

-*Icon* - The icon displayed in the header of the notification.
+**Icon** - The icon displayed in the header of the notification.

-*Alert* - The sound that will be played when the notification is displayed.
+**Alert** - The sound that will be played when the notification is displayed.
 (Can be left blank if no audio required)

-*Volume* - The volume for the alert sound.
+**Volume** - The volume for the alert sound.

-*Corner Radius* - The roundness of the notification's corners.
+**Corner Radius** - The roundness (in pixels) of the notification's corners.

-*Top Margin* - The gap (in pixels) that is left above the notification.
+**Top Margin** - The gap (in pixels) that is left above the notification.

 ### Header
-*Background Colour* - Background colour for the notification header.
+**Background Colour** - Background colour for the notification header.

-*Text Colour* - Text colour for the notification header.
+**Text Colour** - Text colour for the notification header.

-*Font* - Font to use for the notification header text.
+**Font** - Font to use for the notification header text.

-*Font Size* - Font size to use for the notification header text.
+**Font Size** - Font size to use for the notification header text.

-*Height* - Overall height of the header section.
+**Height** - Overall height of the header section.

 ### Body
-*Background Colour* - Background colour for the notification body.
+**Background Colour** - Background colour for the notification body.

-*Text Colour* - Text colour for the notification body.
+**Text Colour** - Text colour for the notification body.

-*Font* - Font to use for the notification body text.
+**Font** - Font to use for the notification body text.

-*Font Size* - Font size to use for the notification body text.
+**Font Size** - Font size to use for the notification body text.

 ### Messages
-*Ignore Usernames* - List of usernames to ignore so messages are **not** displayed.
-(Used mostly to ignore chatbots).
+**Ignore Usernames** - List of usernames to ignore so messages are **not** displayed. *(Used mostly to ignore chatbots such as StreamElements, NightBot and StreamLabs).*

-*Message Duration* - How long to display the notification for (in seconds).
+**Message Duration** - How long (in seconds) to display the notification for.

-*Maximum Message Lines* - The maximum amount of lines to display for a message before trimming with an ellipsis ("...").
+**Maximum Message Lines** - The maximum amount of lines to display for a message before trimming with an ellipsis ("...").
 This is to prevent very long chat messages taking up a lot of space.

 ## SIZING
 This widget will automatically stretch to fill the *width* of the widget's outline in the overlay, but will **not** stretch to fill the *height* as message-lengths can vary (longer messages will fill more vertical space!).
 I recommend setting the height of the widget to the same height as your entire overlay to ensure the widget doesn't get cut off.